 Road Conditions

-Mlibizi to Hwange – Tarred till Hwange park some pot holed sections general condition is fair, dirt road in good condition.
+Mlibizi to Hwange – Tarred but pot holed. general condition is not good.
 The road to Mlbizi from the Binga road is in poor condition and extreme caution is required

 Southern Lake road via Binga/Deka/Karoi (Hostess Nicol Trail)-